Eco-Mode-WP/Eco-Mode/README.md

 * a graph that helps provide information to web owners about the amount of scheduled external requests the website is currently saving
 * a list of external requests whose frequency the web owner can tweak

-Those features are currently implemented, but hardcodedly so they don't carry any dynamic functionality yet.
+Those frontend features are currently implemented, but hardcodedly so they don't carry any dynamic functionality yet.